Tetanus Vaccine

 If you experience any of these symptoms, you should see your healthcare professional immediately.

-The information provided on this page does not replace information from your healthcare professional.
+The content of this article does not replace the information from your healthcare professional.
 Please consult your healthcare professional for more information.

 This article is jointly developed by members of the National Medication Information workgroup.
-The workgroup consists of cluster partners (National Healthcare Group, National University Health System and SingHealth), community pharmacies (Guardian, Unity and Watsons) and Pharmaceutical Society of Singapore.
-The content does not reflect drug availability and supply information in pharmacies and healthcare institutions.
-You are advised to check with the respective institutions for such information.
+The workgroup consists of cluster partners (NHG Health, National University Health System and SingHealth), community pharmacies (Guardian, Unity and Watsons) and Pharmaceutical Society of Singapore (PSS).